 Even if you want to opt for plastic or MDF (medium-density fiberboard), you can still bring some wood-inspired romance into the picture.
-Consider trimming your cabinets with wood while using warm and pale colors.
+Consider trimming your cabinets and pantries with wood while using warm and pale colors.
 Remember, dark wood is nice, but it’s a dirt magnet.

 Bonus: Greige (mix of gray and beige) is the color of 2020.
 Blonde, honey, and gray work too.

 Remember that smart advice about replacing handles and knobs to liven up your kitchen?
 The next word in cost-efficient remodeling is “handleless.”
 Simplicity has always been in style.
 By installing cabinets without handles, you are giving your kitchen a pristine, elegant, and streamlined appearance.